 COVID-19 Hits Some Health Care Workers With Pay Cuts And Layoffs

-Just three weeks ago, Dr. Kathryn Davis worried about the novel coronavirus, but not about how it might impact her group of five OB-GYNs who practice at a suburban hospital outside Boston.
+Just three weeks ago, Dr. Kathryn Davis worried about the novel coronavirus but not about how it might impact her group of five OB-GYNs who practice at a suburban hospital outside Boston.

-"In medicine we think we're relatively immune from the economy," Davis says.
+"In medicine, we think we're relatively immune from the economy," Davis says.

 "People are always going to get sick; people are always going to need doctors."

-Then two weeks ago she watched her practice revenue drop 50% almost overnight after Massachusetts officials told doctors and hospitals to stop performing elective tests and procedures.
-For Davis, that meant no more non-urgent gynecological visits and screenings.
+Then two weeks ago, she watched her practice revenue drop 50% almost overnight after Massachusetts officials told doctors and hospitals to stop performing elective tests and procedures.
+For Davis, that meant no more nonurgent gynecological visits and screenings.

 Late last week, as Davis and her partners absorbed the stunning turn of events, they devised a stop-gap plan.
-The 35 nurses, medical assistants and secretaries they employ would have two options: move from full-time to part-time or start collecting unemployment.
+The 35 nurses, medical assistants and secretaries they employ would have two options: move from full time to part time or start collecting unemployment.
 Doctors in the practice would take a substantial pay cut.
 Davis says she's hearing from colleagues who may have to permanently close their offices if the focus on crisis-level care continues for months.

 "It's shocking," she says.
 "Everyone has been blind-sided."